atk14/String4/README.md

 Installation
 ------------

-Use the Composer to install Files.
+Use the Composer to install String4.

     cd path/to/your/project/
     composer require atk14/string4